terra-money/docs/docs/SDKs/Terra-js/Keys.md

 ## Custom key implementation

-If you need to write your own key management solution, you will need to subclass the abstract `Key` class and provide your own signing function.
-Note that the key need not expose any details pertaining to the private key -- you could specify a `sign()` function that forwards the signing request to a server or to a hardware wallet, for instance.
+If you need to write your own key management solution, subclass the abstract `Key` class and provide your own signing function.
+The key does not need to expose any details pertaining to the private key.
+For example you could specify a `sign()` function that forwards the signing request to a server or to a hardware wallet.
 The remaining functions related to signing (`createSignature()` and `signTx()`) are automatically provided and use `sign()` underneath.

-The following code listing is the implementation of `RawKey`, which illustrates how to write a custom `Key`:
+The following code is the implementation of `RawKey`, which illustrates how to write a custom `Key`:

 ```ts
 import SHA256 from 'crypto-js/sha256';